kiwicopple/paul.copplest.one/docs/gists/beanstalk-swap.md

 ---
 # AWS Beanstalk Swap File

-Adding a swap file to small Beanstalk servers so that they don't fail when installing npm packages.

-tl;dr: if you are running a t2.nano node server on AWS you will probably run out of RAM during npm install.
+If you are running a t2.nano node server on AWS you will probably run out of RAM during npm install.
 This article will show how to add a SWAP file to temporarily “increase your RAM”.

 ## The problem
 ```